Bristol Rovers W.F.C.: History

 After being top of the league in their first season when the season was annulled on account of the COVID-19 pandemic, in their second season the 'Gas Girls' were crowned champions.
 On 4 June 2021, it was confirmed that the FA had accepted the club's application for promotion to South West Regional Women's Football League Division One.
 On 13 February 2022, the club secured back-to-back promotions after a 4–0 victory over Weston Mendip Ladies with the 'Gas Girls' having needed only a point to win the title.
 This success was followed up seven weeks later when a 4–2 victory for the Development Squad saw them clinch the Gloucestershire County Women's League Division Two title.

 The 'Gas Girls' campaign for Women's football and support for HerGameToo was encapsulated when Bristol Rovers Women played Forest Green Rovers Ladies for at The Memorial Stadium.
 The game took place after the men's edition of the fixture.
 Tickets bought for the men's game included a free ticket for the Women's game in an attempt to increase interest.
 The result was a resounding success, the score ended 3-1 to the 'Gas Girls' and was played in front of a crowd of 2,247.

+Although they were denied promotion in the 2022–23 season, the Gas Girls won their first cup competition as a club, lifting the South West Premier League Cup in May 2023.
+The following season, the club were crowned champions with two matches remaining, earning promotion to the National League.
+Following this, it was announced that the club would be brought under the same management as the men's team and, from the 24/25 season, matches would be played at the Memorial Stadium.